linagora/openpaas-esn/modules/linagora.esn.graceperiod/doc/index.md

 ## REST API

-All tasks created from a REST API Call MUST return the Task ID in the response HTTP header as 'x-esn-task-id'.
+All tasks created from a REST API Call MUST return the Task ID in the response HTTP header as 'X-ESN-Task-Id'.
 By using this ID, clients can cancel task by calling the graceperiod REST API.